yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 #### Internationalization and Localization <a name="i18n-l10n"></a>

-Your extension may be used by applications supporting different languages! Òò´Ë£¬if your extension displays content to end users, you should try to [internationalize and localize](tutorial-i18n.md) it.
+Your extension may be used by applications supporting different languages! å› æ­¤ï¼Œif your extension displays content to end users, you should try to [internationalize and localize](tutorial-i18n.md) it.
 In particular,

 - If the extension displays messages intended for end users, the messages should be wrapped into `Yii::t()`